Biden says US sending medium-range rocket systems to Ukraine | Law-Order

 "We are fighting for Ukraine to be provided with all the weapons needed to change the nature of the fighting and start moving faster and more confidently toward the expulsion of the occupiers," Zelenskyy said in a recent address.

-Putin has repeatedly warned the West against sending greater firepower to Ukraine.
-The Kremlin said Putin held an 80-minute telephone call Saturday with the leaders of France and Germany in which he warned against the continued transfers of Western weapons.

-Overall, the United States has committed approximately USD 5 billion in security assistance to Ukraine since the beginning of the Biden administration, including approximately USD 4.5 billion since Russia invaded on February 24.
+Overall, the United States has committed approximately $5 billion in security assistance to Ukraine since the beginning of the Biden administration, including approximately $4.5 billion since Russia invaded on Feb.
+24.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)